Imetomi/webapp-skeleton/CONTEXT.md

 4. If you see linter errors in the editor that may not be a problem since the editor is not connected to dockerized environment, does not see the installed packages there.

 5. The colors are also specified in the tailwind component.

+6. AGAIN, LINTER ERRORS ARE FINE, DO NOT FIX THEM